 Dr. Waldhausen's primary research is in clinical outcomes.
 He is responsible for running the pediatric surgery fellowship training program and two medical student clerkships within the department.

 He is also responsible for overseeing general surgery education at Children's.

 Dr. Waldhausen's clinical activities cover the broad range of pediatric surgery with a focus on minimally invasive surgery, congenital surgical problems and pediatric cancer surgery.

 More about Dr. Waldhausen

-Currently, she serves as an acting assistant professor of pediatrics in the Division of Nephrology.
+She joined the faculty with a focus on transplant medicine.
+Currently, she serves as associate professor of pediatrics in the Division of Nephrology and pediatrician-in-chief.

 Evelyn Hsu, MD